improbable-eng/etcd-cluster-operator/docs/design/backups.md

 ## Backup Restoration

-Providing tooling to restore backups is out of scope of this design.
+Restores are done via an `EtcdRestore` resource.
+This will create a new cluster from the restored data.
+Based on the etcd documentation it is not possible to do a restore in-place.
+At least, not without stopping the `etcd` process and replacing the data directory.

-We have judged it to be sufficient to provide documentation on how to restore backups, but not provide any built-in mechanisms to perform the restoration for you.
+Traditionally a restore is done 'on the node' using `etcdctl`, before starting the `etcd` process.
+In Kubernetes we instead pre-create the PVC for the peers ahead of time, then use a Pod to execute the restore (using the "restore agent").
+The cluster is then created to use those PVCs.
+Because it's a property of etcd to ignore bootstrap instructions if the data directory already exists, the cluster will ignore bootstrap and simply start.

-The ETCD tooling does well at restoring the backup snapshots and we do not feel like there is much value to be added there.
+Because of this requirement to restore into the data directory, we can't do the restore from the operator pod like we can with the backup.
+(The PVC location may be in a different zone to the operator pod.)
+So a Pod must be used.

 ## Alternatives

 This behaviour could conceivably live inside of a Kubernetes `Job` / `CronJob` running some custom container to make the backup & push it to a remote.
 We chose to avoid this approach as it limits the configurability of the backups.
-It would quicky become complex to support different backup strategies and storage destinations, and we'd likely end up implementing some configuration layer infront of the job.
+It would quickly become complex to support different backup strategies and storage destinations, and we'd likely end up implementing some configuration layer infront of the job.

 The [Velero](https://github.com/vmware-tanzu/velero) project aims to provide tools to back up all important data in a Kubernetes cluster.
 We considered building an integration in to this project to do the ETCD backups for us - and there was no technical reason we found why this wouldn't be possible.